The Blue Badge Scheme provides a national arrangement of parking concessions for people with certain mobility difficulties.

 What happens if my Badge is lost or stolen?

 You should report the matter to the Police - Blue Badges are valuable in the wrong hands.
 They will supply a crime number or a lost property reference.
-You will then need to contact the Blue Badge team on 0115 876 1499 option 4 and report the incident to them.
+You will then need to contact the Blue Badge team on 0115 876 1966 and report the incident to them.
 You will be asked to fill in a Badge Replacement Form that will be sent to you.
 There will be an administration fee of £10.00 for any replacement badge.
 You will also need to provide a replacement photograph that has been taken within the last month.

 Where can I Park?